Sherkdavid/2018_SOFT8033_SDH4-_A01_David_Murphy/README.md

 Python map-reduce simulation.
 Done as part of academic coursework in Big Data and Analytics.

 Code skeleton is provided to simulate map-reduce.
-The requirement is to complete the my_mapper.my_map and my_reduce.my_reduce functions to carry out processing in a big data structure.
+The requirement is to complete the my_mapper.my_map and my_reduce.my_reduce functions to carry out processing of simulated "big data".